knmoriwaki/cosmoglint/README.md

 # CosmoGLINT: Cosmological Generative model for Line INtensity mapping with Transformer

+This repository includes:

-Model to generate galaxy properties for a given halo mass.
+- cosmoglint, a package of Transformer-based models that generate galaxy properties from halo mass.
+- Scripts for training and mock catalog generation.
+- Example notebooks for result visualization.

 Models trained with TNG300-1 at z = 0.5 - 6 and generated data are available at [Google Drive](https://drive.google.com/drive/folders/1IFje9tNRf4Dr3NufqzlDdGMFTEDpsm35?usp=share_link).